Salon Series: Decolonizing Digital Strategies

-Presented by Cool.World and Stories First, this salon explores the ways audiences are consuming Indigenous content, and why capturing data is needed to put the knowledge and power back in the hands of Indigenous creators.
+Presented by Cool.World, Stories First and imagineNATIVE, this salon explores the ways audiences are consuming Indigenous content, and why capturing data is needed to put the knowledge and power back in the hands of Indigenous creators.

 Hosted by cool.world founder Leena Minfie, in conversation with Jade Begay, Climate Justice Campaign Director for NDN Collective, Marylou Mintram Producer, Co-Owner of Rainy Storm Productions and former lead at an Indigenous distribution company, and Delphine Leivens, Senior Box Office Analyst at Gower Street Analytics.
 This webinar will give an overview of digital literacy for Indigenous creators and take a deep dive into identifying and developing audience segments.
 Offering advice for re-engaging Indigenous audiences, using data tools and setting engagement goals, and exploring how long tail strategy and audience development are crucial to marketing Indigenous stories.
 These strategies are part of larger collaborative and systemic change against traditional, non-diverse, restrictive, and oppressive social media barriers.

 We acknowledge the support of the Canada Council for the Arts.

 Climate Justice Campaign Director, NDN Collective & Media Strategist